Co-operative & Community Finance is the trading name of the ICOF family of businesses.

 The first company, Industrial Common Ownership Finance Ltd, was set up in 1973 and we have since created a number of related funds, all of which are democratically owned and controlled by the members.
 We provide sympathetic loan finance to help people take control of their economic lives and create social benefit.

-We exclusively serve the co-operative and social enterprise sector, and for almost 40 years we have supported hundreds of businesses ranging from small community‑run enterprises to large award‑winning organisations.
+We exclusively serve the co-operative and social enterprise sector, and for over 40 years we have supported hundreds of businesses ranging from small community‑run enterprises to large award‑winning organisations.
 Through the provision of accessible finance we have helped to create and preserve thousands of jobs within the social economy and supported the set up of many new and innovative co-operatives, employee buyouts, and community enterprises.

 Our rates are competitive and unlike many high street lenders we don’t require personal guarantees.